School Committee - October 11, 2023

 All right, Julie.

-I have a question about the sequence of the teacher recommendations moving that back to before the student course selection.
+Uh, thank you, Avi.
+Um, I have a question about the, the sequence of the teacher recommendations, um, moving that back to before the student course selection.

 So we chose at the time to put that in the power with the student and their families.